igor17400/vida_antes_do_fim/README.md

 # Life Before The End

-**Life Before The End** is a Dash application dedicated to preserving Indigenous people, culture, and language through technology.
-This project compiles various scientific works, primarily those that use artificial intelligence and machine learning to support Indigenous communities.
+**Life Before The End** is a project dedicated to exploring current research works towards helping Indigenous communities, their culture, and language through technology.
+This project compiles various scientific works, primarily those that use artificial intelligence and machine learning.
+In addition, our goal is to increase awareness and understanding of Indigenous cultures by providing a platform that highlights the rich history, traditions, and ongoing struggles of these communities.

 ## Table of Contents